Sigur Center for Asian Studies

 Tel: (202) 994-4360

 Helen Jiang is the Program Coordinator for the Sigur Center for Asian Studies.
 She holds a B.A. in International Affairs with a concentration in Asia and a minor in History from the George Washington University.
 Before returning to Washington, DC, she served in Sichuan province as a Peace Corps China University English Volunteer, and in New York as the External Relations and Development Program Assistant at Independent Diplomat and a children’s literacy volunteer at AmeriCorps’ Reading Partners.
 At GW, she was involved with Delta Phi Epsilon Professional Foreign Service Sorority, Pi Beta Phi Fraternity for Women, and WRGW District Radio, and she’s happy to give back to the Elliott School’s programming and academics.
-She has studied abroad in Malang, Indonesia as a recipient of the Department of State’s Critical Language Scholarship; Shanghai, China; Aix-en-Provence, France; Lausanne and Lugano, Switzerland.
+She has studied abroad in Malang, Indonesia as a recipient of the Department of State’s Critical Language Scholarship; Shanghai, China; Aix-en-Provence, France; and in Lausanne and Lugano, Switzerland.

 1957 E Street, NW, Suite 503O